DevOps Certification Training Course

 It’s a known fact that Docker provides the lifecycle management of containers and a Docker image builds the runtime containers.
 But, since these individual containers have to communicate, Kubernetes is used.
 So, Docker builds the containers and these containers communicate with each other via Kubernetes.
 So, containers running on multiple hosts can be manually linked and orchestrated using Kubernetes.

 This kind of architecture will have a kernel and that is the only thing that’s going to be the only thing common between all the applications.
-So, if there’s a particular application which needs Java then that particular application we’ll get access to Java and if there’s another application which needs Python then only that particular application will have access to Python.
+So, if there’s a particular application that needs Java then that particular application we’ll get access to Java and if there’s another application that needs Python then only that particular application will have access to Python.

 The individual blocks that you can see on the right side of the diagram are basically containerized and these are isolated from other applications.
 So, the applications have the necessary libraries and binaries isolated from the rest of the system, and cannot be encroached by any other application.